 However, survey data collected in Mexico also show significant declines in migration to the United States since 2006.
-In addition to decreasing levels of migration, an increasing share of that migration is legal (see Figure 6; link in Spanish).
+In addition to decreasing levels of migration, an increasing share of that migration is legal.
 Research from the Pew Hispanic Center has evaluated the evidence and concluded that the United States may have reached zero net migration from Mexico.

 Given these significant declines in unauthorized migration across the southern border, one might ask whether the border is not already secure.
 If it is not, by what standard will we deem it secure?
 Does the Senate proposal mean that absolutely zero illegal immigration is a precondition for granting legal permanent resident status?

 Granted, the recent declines in unauthorized migration are probably driven primarily by the economic downturn.
 Changes in immigration enforcement likely play a smaller role.
 But the difficulty of attributing the share of the decline to these two (or other) factors does highlight the challenge of determining whether or not the border is “secure.”